Specialized Parental Alienation Course

 Understand what attorneys, GALs, therapists, and evaluators need to see.

 This course is accepted by family courts nationwide.
-Upon completing all 11 modules, you receive a certificate documenting your engagement with evidence-based parental alienation education.
+Upon completing all 11 modules, you receive a certificate of completion documenting your engagement with evidence-based strategies for navigating parental alienation.

 Many courts and Guardian ad Litem investigators view this kind of documented work as meaningful evidence that you are investing in the relationship and taking the conflict seriously.